Download: The SQL Sentry platform solution is available on the AWS Marketplace.

 Additional Information: See the Getting Started article for important deployment information.

-Since the 18.4 release of SQL Sentry, we offer support for monitoring AWS RDS for SQL Server.
+We offer support for monitoring AWS RDS for SQL Server.
 RDS for SQL Server is a fully hosted SQL Server instance, letting you focus on just the data and code within the database and not the hosting or caring of the underlying infrastructure.
 For more information about RDS for SQL Server, see the AWS documentation.

 SQL Sentry AWS RDS for SQL Server Overview

 Monitor waits, backups, transactions, latency along with other performance metrics in the Performance Analysis Dashboard.
 View Deadlocks, Top SQL, Index usage and, support RDS for SQL Server targets for our Advisory Conditions engine.

 The addition of SQL Sentry Advisory Conditions for SQL Server on RDS removes lingering concerns for performance management and process automation.
 Quickly define logic for a limitless array of automated performance tests, and take action ranging from sending an email to executing PowerShell commands in response to these tests.
 For more information about Advisory Conditions, see theAdvisory Conditions topic.

 Adding an AWS RDS for SQL Server Target

 To add an AWS RDS for SQL Server target, install the latest release of SQL Sentry (v18.4+) from the SolarWinds Customer portal.
 For more information about installing the newest version of SQL Sentry, see the Upgrading SQL Sentry topic.

 - The credentials provided for an AWS RDS for SQL Server target must be the Master User Account created for Amazon RDS for SQL Server so that full access is available for monitoring.